Updated May 16, 2026§ For Vehicles

 4 Fixes for TK905 Indoor Signal Loss

 Fix 1: Place near a window with sky view.
-Any window facing outdoor reduces cold-start time from 10+ minutes to 2-4 minutes.
+Any window facing outdoor improves the cold-start conditions.
 Skylights work best.
-East- or south-facing windows in the northern hemisphere see more satellites.
+East- or south-facing windows in the northern hemisphere often see more satellites.

-Fix 4: Wait it out (10-15 minutes).
-Pure GPS cold-start without A-GPS does eventually work indoors near a window.
-The TK905 will keep searching until it acquires 4+ satellites.
+Fix 4: Wait it out.
+Pure GPS cold-start without A-GPS can be slow indoors near a window.
+The TK905 will keep searching until it acquires enough satellites.
 Patience is free.

 TKSTAR TK905 indoor placement zones showing sky-view window placement vs deep-indoor failure zones